MTG/freesound/docs/INSTALL.markdown

 This document describes the installation of Freesound in a Debian Lenny host.
 Some configuration files may reside on different places for other distributions.

-We choosed to deploy freesound inside a virtualenv.
+We chose to deploy freesound inside a virtualenv.
 This is optional but makes easier to meet the Python requirements without creating conflicts with other software.